adamrehn/ue4-docker/README.md

 |`adamrehn/ue4-engine:RELEASE`             |Contains a source build of the Engine.<br><br>**Use this image for developing changes to the Engine itself.**|
 |`adamrehn/ue4-minimal:RELEASE`            |Contains the absolute minimum set of functionality required for use in a Continuous Integration (CI) pipeline, consisting of only the build prerequisites and an Installed Build of the Engine.
 You can disable the build for this image by specifying `--no-minimal` when you run the build command.<br><br>**Use this image for CI pipelines that do not require ue4cli or conan-ue4cli.**|
 |`adamrehn/ue4-full:RELEASE`               |Contains everything from the `ue4-minimal` image, and adds the following:<ul><li>ue4cli</li><li>conan-ue4cli</li><li>UE4Capture (Linux image only)</li></ul>You can disable the build for this image by specifying `--no-full` when you run the build command.<br><br>**Use this image for any of the following:**<ul><li><strong>CI pipelines that require ue4cli or conan-ue4cli</strong></li><li><strong>Packaging or running cloud rendering projects that utilise UE4Capture under Linux</strong></li><li><strong>Packaging UE4-powered server applications</strong></li></ul>|

+### Specifying the Git credentials

+The build command supports three methods for specifying the credentials that will be used to clone the UE4 Git repository:

+- **Command-line arguments**: the `-username` and `-password` command-line arguments can be used to specify the username and password, respectively.

+- **Environment variables**: the `UE4DOCKER_USERNAME` and `UE4DOCKER_PASSWORD` environment variables can be used to specify the username and password, respectively.
+Note that credentials specified via command-line arguments will take precedence over values defined in environment variables.

+- **Standard input**: if either the username or password has not been specified via a command-line argument or environment variable then the build command will prompt the user to enter the credential(s) for which values have not already been specified.

+Note that the username and password are handled independently, which means you can use different methods to specify the two credentials (e.g. username specified via command-line argument and password supplied via standard input.)

 ### Building a custom version of the Unreal Engine